coolusaHD/react-vite-ts-template/README.md

 ## GitHub Workflows 💡

 ### CI (`ci.yml`) 🏗️
 This CI (Continuous Integration) YAML file is used to automate the testing and validation process for a Node.js project.
 It sets up different workflows and jobs to ensure code quality and detect any issues before merging changes into the main branch.
+You can set the jobs to be required to prevent merging unfinished branches.

-### Deploy Infrastructure 🚀
+### Deploy Infrastructure (`deploy.yml`) 🚀
 This YAML file is used for automating the deployment of a frontend application to a production environment using FTP (File Transfer Protocol).
 Before using this deployment YAML file, you need the following prerequisites svaed as secrets:
 - FTP server address (`FTP_SERVER_ADRESS`)
 - FTP username (`FTP_USERNAME`)
 - FTP password (`FTP_PASSWORD`)

-### Publish Release 📦
+### Publish Release (`release.yml`) 📦
 This YAML file is used for automating the process of publishing a new release for a GitHub repository.
 You need to commit with **conventional commits** (See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)) and need a existing release.